apache/directory-fortress-core/README.txt

 ###################################################################################
 # Document Overview
 ###################################################################################
-This document contains instructions to download, compile, load and test Fortress SDK with LDAP system.
+This document contains instructions to download, compile, load and test Fortress Core SDK with LDAP system.
 If you don't already have an LDAP server installed, options follow in subsequent sections.

 ___________________________________________________________________________________
 ###################################################################################
 #  Tips for users of Fortress Core